 Your software release may not support all the features documented in this module.
-For the latest feature information and caveats, see the release notes for your platform and software release.
-To find information about the features documented in this module, and to see a list of the releases in which each feature is supported, see the Feature Information Table at the end of this document.
+For the latest caveats and feature information, see Bug Search Tool and the release notes for your platform and software release.
+To find information about the features documented in this module, and to see a list of the releases in which each feature is supported, see the feature information table at the end of this module.